cowens87/lotus_flower_bomb/README.md

 12. [ ] done >> User Story 12, Records with a DateTime Column Automatically Sort by the Most Recently Created Records on Their Index Page

 As a visitor
-When I visit the '/teahouses' or '/boba_tea_table_name' index page for a teahouse or boba_tea table that has a DateTime column
-I see the most recently created records in order by recency from top to bottom I also see the DateTime(s) next to each of the records in a reasonably formatted manner
+When I visit the '/teahouses' index page for a teahouse table that has a DateTime column I see the most recently created records in order by recency from top to bottom I also see the DateTime(s) next to each of the records in a reasonably formatted manner

-13. [ ] done >> User Story 13, Teahouse Boba_tea Count
+13. [x] done >> User Story 13, Teahouse Boba_tea Count

 As a visitor
 When I visit a teahouse's `boba_tea_table_name` index page I see a count of the number of `boba_tea_table_name` associated with this teahouse

-14. [ ] done >> User Story 14, Boolean Column `true` Records are Displayed First on All Index Pages
+14. [x] done >> User Story 14, Boolean Column `true` Records are Displayed First on All Index Pages

 As a visitor
-When I visit the '/teahouses' or '/boba_tea_table_name' index page for a teahouse or boba_tea table that has a boolean column I see the records that have a `true` above/before the records that have a false
+When I visit the /boba_teas' index page for a boba_tea table that has a boolean column I see the records that have a `true` above/before the records that have a false

-15. [ ] done >> User Story 15, Display Records Over a Given Threshold if the Records Have a Numeric Column
+15. [x] done >> User Story 15, Display Records Over a Given Threshold if the Records Have a Numeric Column

 As a visitor
 When I visit the '/teahouses' or '/boba_tea_table_name' index page for any teahouse or boba_tea table that has a numeric column